Romans 10:1-15: Good News for All

 Jesus is our Savior

-Our confession does not save us, but Jesus is our Savior.
-We cannot oblige God to do anything for us.
+Our confession of faith does not save us; Jesus is our Savior.
+We cannot compel God to do anything for us.
 Our good works cannot make us sinless.
-It doesn't matter what kind of job it is.
-Whether it's obeying a rule - like keeping a day holy or avoiding alcohol - or whether it's the activity of saying, "I believe."
-Paul says it unequivocally: “Again, by the grace of God you have been saved, and it is because of faith.
-So you don't owe your salvation to yourselves; nay, it is God's gift" (Ephesians 2,8 New Geneva translation).
-Even faith is a gift from God!
+It doesn't matter what kind of activity it is.
+Whether it's obeying a rule—like keeping a day holy or abstaining from alcohol—or whether it's the activity of saying, "I believe."
+Paul states it unequivocally: "Once again, it is by the grace of God that you have been saved, through faith.
+This is not your own doing; it is the gift of God."
+(Eph 2,8)Even faith is a gift from God!

 God does not expect a confession